-Often misspelled as “cardamon,” cardamom is from a plant native to southeastern Asia and which is known for its aromatic seeds and pods.
+Often misspelled as “cardamon,” cardamom is from a plant native to southeastern Asia and is known for its aromatic seeds and pods.
 Along with being the third most expensive spice (behind saffron and vanilla), cardamom is widely used throughout Asia and Europe.

 You can find cardamom pods in three colors: green, black and white with green being the most common of the three.
 The white is simply a bleached version of the green while black cardamom is related to green cardamom but is not from the same plant.
 Cardamom pods encapsulate 8 to 16 seeds that are used as the spice.